House buying involves 2 parts:

 - (optional) ask for a technical inspection: you hire a technician who will inspect the house and identify the problem/alarm points

 - negotiate the price.
-You can hire a ‘buying agent’ or do it yourself for this. ‘buying agent’ is nothing but a competitor house agent.
+You can hire a ‘buying agent’ or do it yourself for this. ‘buying agent’ is nothing but a house agent from your side who can give you the expert advice regarding the price, his opinion, inspections needed etc.

 - give oral consent to buy the house.
 The ‘selling agent’ and/or ‘buying agent’ will draft a contract in about a week and ask you to sign it.
 Once the contract is signed: